 If your circumstances change in such a way that you may no longer be entitled to the benefit, report the change as quickly as possible.

-You must report it to the Carer's Allowance Unit.
+You must report the change either online at GOV.UK or to the Carer's Allowance Unit.
 Call 0345 608 4321 (textphone 0345 604 5312) or write to Palatine House, Lancaster Road, Preston, PR1 1HB.
 If you don't act quickly, you may be overpaid benefit and have to pay it back.

 Your Carer's Allowance can stop if either you or the person you're looking after goes into hospital or a care home for NHS- or local authority-funded care.
 You should notify the Carer's Allowance Unit, as well as the disability benefit centre of the person you look after, of the dates either you or they spend in hospital or a care home.